aauren/ntopng-exporter/README.md

 * `/etc/ntopng-exporter/ntopng-exporter.yaml`
 * `./config/ntopng-exporter.yaml` (where `./` indicates the working directory that ntopng-exporter is using)

 If you configure authentication options for ntopng-exporter, then your config file will contain sensitive information.
-As such, it is recommended that users change the permissions of the exporter so that it is not widely readable:
+As such, it is recommended that users change the permissions of the config file so that it is not widely readable:

 For Linux this would be done with:
 ```